daviddarnes/daviddarnes.github.io/_posts/2015-03-30-experiment-updates.md

 We tried to use [SoundCloud's podcast feature](http://help.soundcloud.com/customer/portal/articles/1209292-can-i-podcast-with-soundcloud-), which is currently in beta, but after episode 20 we hit the upload limit.
 So we reverted back to regular file uploading to an Amazon S3 account.

 Initially we used an XML file to provide a podcast feed, I think this was more suitable for iTunes at the time.
 It now seems that iTunes prefers RSS.
 Due to this I spent some of this weekend reworking the feed for RSS and getting it up to spec.
-I used the [W3C Feed Validator](http://validator.w3.org/feed/) along with this lengthy page called ['Making a Podcast'](https://www.apple.com/uk/itunes/podcasts/specs.html) on the Apple website.
+I used the [W3C Feed Validation Service](http://validator.w3.org/feed/) along with this lengthy page called ['Making a Podcast'](https://www.apple.com/uk/itunes/podcasts/specs.html) on the Apple website.

 You can check out the new [RSS feed file I created on GitHub](https://github.com/nouveller/bitpodcast.com/blob/gh-pages/podcast.rss).
 It's using the liquid templating language just like the rest of the site is.
 Also, if you're interested in listening to the show you can [subscribe using this link](https://bitpodcast.com/podcast.rss).